kaz-utashiro/optex-mask/README.md

 them as input to a command, and restores the resulting content to the original string.

-Multiple conversion rules can be specified, but currently only `deepl` is supported.
-The `deepl` rule converts a string to an XML tag such as `<m id=999 />`.
+Multiple conversion rules can be specified, but currently only `xml` is supported.
+This is for **deepl** translation interface, and converts a string to an XML tag such as `<m id=999 />`.

+The following example translates an English sentence into French.

+    $ echo All men are created equal | deepl text --to FR "$(cat)" Tous les hommes sont créés égaux

+If you want to leave part of a sentence untranslated, specify a pattern that matches the string.

+    $ echo All men are created equal | \
+        optex -Mmask::set=debug men -- sh -c 'deepl text --to FR "$(cat)"' [1] All men are created equal
+    [2] All <m id=1 /> are created equal
+    [3] Tous les <m id=1 /> sont créés égaux
+    [4] Tous les men sont créés égaux
+    Tous les men sont créés égaux

+# PARAMETERS

+Parameters are given as options for `set` function at module startup.

+For example, to enable the debugging option, specify the following.
+If no value is specified, it defaults to 1 and can be omitted.

+    optex -Mmask::set(debug=1)
+    optex -Mmask::set(debug)

+This could be written as follows.
+This is somewhat easier to type from the shell, since it does not use parentheses.

+    optex -Mmask::set=debug=1
+    optex -Mmask::set=debug

+- **encode**
+- **decode**

+    Enable encoding and decoding.
+You can check how it is encoded by disabling the `decode` option.

+- **mode**

+    The default is `xml`, which is the only supported at this time.

+- **debug**

+    Enable debugging.

 # LICENSE